laravel/vapor-docs/1.0/domains/certificates.md

 You may create SSL certificates via the Vapor UI or using the `cert` CLI command.
 When creating a certificate, there are two types of certificate domain validation you may choose from: DNS and email. **In almost all cases, you should use DNS validation, as email validated certificates expires after two years and do not automatically renew.**

-When generating a certificate, Vapor will automatically generate a wildcard certificate if you are using DNS validation.
+Vapor will automatically generate a wildcard certificate if you are using DNS validation.
 If you are using email validation, Vapor will generate a certificate for the root domain and the "www" subdomain.

 ### DNS Validation